AntoineAssal/School-Notes/COMP-346-OperatingSystems/Exercises/Online Exercises/Main_Memory.md

 - `2`<sup>`20`</sup> `x` `4 bytes =` `2`<sup>`20`</sup> `x 2`<sup>`2`</sup>`= 2`<sup>`22`</sup>`= 4194304 bytes = 4 MB`

 ## Question 5
-Consider a machine with 64 MB physical memory and a 32-bit virtual address space. \
+Consider a machine with `64 MB physical memory` and a `32-bit virtual address space`. \
 **If the page size is 4KB, what is the approximate size of the page table?**
 ## Solution
 ### Given information
-- Logical address = 32 bits
+- Logical address = `32 bits`
-- Size of the page = 4 KB
+- Size of the page = `4 KB`

 ### Notes
-- We need to find the total bits in physical address
+- We need to find the `total bits in physical address`
-  - Some bits will be used for the frame number
+  - Some bits will be used for the `frame number`
-  - Some bits will be used for the page offset
+  - Some bits will be used for the `page offset`
-- Then we can calculate the process size.
+- Then we can calculate the `process size`.
-  - With the process size we can get the number of entries in page table
+  - With the `process size` we can get the `number of entries in page table`
   - `Page table size = number of entries in page table x page table entry size`

 ### Calculations